R-Aravind/r-aravind.github.io/README.md

 ## 🙋‍♂️ Hi There, I'm Aravind

-I'm a final year student at College of Engineering Chengannur studying computer science.
+I'm a CSE graduate from College of Engineering Chengannur, Kerala.
 I am interested in learning and building complex applications.

 I have experience developing and deploying software ranging from simple web applications to machine learning services.